Steep Rise in Bankruptcy Cases

 When the debtor is in a state of bankruptcy, the existing owners’ equity has no value.
 It is unreasonable to allow the owner to retain any value in or from the debtor unless the new investor agrees to this on a negation basis.
 The law does not expressly prohibit existing equity owners from retaining ownership of the debtor upon conclusion of the reorganisation.
 In practice, it is up to the creditors and investors (if any) to decide whether to approve or accept the draft reorganisation plan that lets the existing equity owners retain some ownership.

 There are two types of statutory liquidation proceedings available in China: bankruptcy liquidation and involuntary company liquidation.

 A bankruptcy liquidation is a court-supervised proceeding by which a debtor company can settle its debts with fairness to all its creditors through unified procedures before dissolution.
-Under this proceeding, the debtor’s assets will be disposed of to maximise returns to the creditors under judicial supervision and creditors in the same class will be paid on a pari passu basis.
+Under this proceeding, the debtor’s assets will be disposed of to maximise returns to the creditors under judicial supervision, and creditors in the same class will be paid on a pari passu basis.
 The proceeding, in practice, can be long and costly.

 An involuntary company liquidation proceeding is governed by the PRC's Company Law and is also subject to court supervision.
-In this proceeding, the company is solvent and can pay off all debts with its assets.
-The judicial role in the proceeding is to ensure the distribution is fair and just, without discrimination to any of the creditors and that no creditor will be left out before the shareholders of the company get back what’s left at dissolution.
+In this proceeding, the company is solvent and can pay off all its debts with its assets.
+The judicial role in the proceeding is to ensure the distribution is fair and just, without discrimination to any of the creditors, and that no creditor will be left out before the shareholders of the company get back what’s left at dissolution.
 An involuntary company liquidation can also be time-consuming and costly.